Sustainable Transport Award

 Since 2005, the award has been given out annually to a city or major jurisdiction that has implemented innovative transportation strategies, especially in several different areas of sustainable transportation.
-The award rewards cities for improving mobility for residents, reducing transportation greenhouse gas and air pollution emissions, and improving safety and access for bicyclists and pedestrians.

-Finalists are invited to an award ceremony during the Transportation Research Board’s annual conference in Washington, DC in January, where the winner and honourable mentions are announced at the ceremony.

-The STA directs international attention to cities on the cutting edge of transportation policy.
-By highlighting successfully completed programs and emphasising transfer-ability, the award helps disseminate new ideas and best practices, while encouraging cities worldwide to improve their own livability.
+The award rewards cities for improving mobility for residents, reducing transportation greenhouse gas and air pollution emissions, and improving safety and access for bicyclists and pedestrians.The STA shows international interest in cities at the forefront of transportation policy.
+By highlighting successfully completed programs and emphasizing transferability, the award helps disseminate new ideas and best practices while encouraging cities worldwide to improve their own livability.

 Noteworthy projects include the construction or expansion of BRT or LRT systems, bike shares or bike lanes, attention to low-income access to transportation, reform of parking or zoning regulations, and linking transportation and development practices (TOD).

 Process

 Criteria

-STAs are awarded to cities that have demonstrated significant progress in using transportation to create a more sustainable, livable city.
+STAs are awarded to cities that have demonstrated significant progress in using transportation to create a more sustainable and livable city.
 The Sustainable Transport Award looks for cities working in several of the following policy areas: